sbackmann/GNN-molecule-explainer/README.md

 - clone the repository;
 - open a new terminal instance;
 - move to the folder where the project has been downloaded using the command ```cd```;
-- open the folder called "dummy-fullstack-main";
+- open the folder called "b2-gnn-explainer";
 To run the backend
 - open the backend folder called "backend-project";
 - create a virtual environment using the command ```conda create -n nameOfTheEnvironment```;